How can I resolve the "CNAMEAlreadyExists" error when I create an edge-optimized custom domain name for my API Gateway API?

 On Linux, Unix, or macOS systems:

 2.FSPIf the custom domain name previously existed and its DNS record is still there, then use dig to get the CNAME record in the output:

 abc.example.comcom.
 0 IN CNAME d27am47dhauq2.cloudfront.net.

-1. Follow your provider's process to delete the CNAME record set that points to your CloudFront distribution.
+- Remove the CNAME record that points to your CloudFront distribution.